 11 – Inflammation

 Human neutrophils have been studied with a focus on the effects that Humic Acids have on them.
 These specifically look at where neutrophils are found in the endothelium.
-The endothelium is a thin membrane which is found to line the inside of blood vessels and the inside of the heart.
+The endothelium is a thin membrane that is found to line the inside of blood vessels and the inside of the heart.

 Understood to be connected to thrombosis and vasculitis, when these neutrophils are present they can easily adhere to the cells and result in various complications.

-Studies into the possible reduction of inflammation through the dose dependent properties of Humic Acids have long been attributed to products containing Humic Acids by various schools of natural medicine.
+Studies into the possible reduction of inflammation through the dose-dependent properties of Humic Acids have long been attributed to products containing Humic Acids by various schools of natural medicine.
 However, there is a need for further studies to support what is regarded as unproven and anecdotal by various scholars.

 Take me back up to the Table of Contents.